mongodb/libmongocrypt/README.md

    ```
    This installs the library and includes into /path/to/bson-install.
 The prefix can be omitted if you prefer installing in /usr/local.

-2. Install OpenSSL (if on Linux).
+2. OpenSSL (if on Linux).

-Then build libmongocrypt.
+Then build libmongocrypt:

 ```
 git clone git@github.com:10gen/libmongocrypt.git